 Dear Adam: Okay, here’s the deal.
 First, what’s up with being nervous all of the time?
 We all know how stressful it can be as a JV Rep, considering how important and difficult your job really is reading over those contacts day-in and day-out.
 What would the industry do without you??!!
 This stress could be the source of your nerves, so before figuring out the peeing problem, I’ll give you this advice: drink more rum and get laid more often.
 Seeing as you’re in JV, you’re likely single, so do your best on the 2nd task.
 Anyhow, here are some tried, tested, and true methods to help you get over your stage fright at work.

 1) The Joint Ad-Venture: So you’re taking a leak on your own and all is good.
 Some dude walks in and your pee stops (youch!).
-So without buttoning up, casually slide back roughly 18″ behind the guy who just stepped in, and then slowly shuffle forward until 1 of 2 things happen: a) he gets more nervous than you, bolts out of the washroom, and you carry on (win!), or b) he turns around with a smile and comes onto you (lose).
+So without buttoning up, casually slide back roughly 18″ behind the guy who just stepped in, and then slowly shuffle forward until 1 of 2 things happen: a) he gets more nervous than you are, he bolts out of the washroom, and you carry on (win!), or b) he turns around with a smile and comes onto you (lose).

 2) The Liquidated Damages Clause: Only use this technique in a moment of absolute shear panic.
 As some dude approaches the urinal next to you while you are peeing, quickly turn and ask him a question before your pee has a chance to stop.
 You will spray him with your golden shower, and you’ll feel great because he’ll be in a worse predicament than you are in.
 Be careful, however, because this move could get you beat up.